ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 ## 2. Objective
 (i) Construct a good prediction model that can be used to predict the employee productivity in European garment Industry.<br>
-(ii) Data mining to determine which attributes in the European garment industry are highly correlated with employee productivity and what their optimum value is.<br>
+(ii) Data mining to determine which attributes in the European garment industry are highly correlated with employee productivity and what their optimal value is.<br>
 (iii) As a demonstration to show how to construct a dense neural network.<br>
 (iv) As a demonstration to show how to do data cleaning, data preparation, data analysis and data exploration.<br>